Home

 5. Use social proof strategically

-People buy back what others have already bought and thus apparently found to be good.
-You can use this basic psychological rule specifically for your conversion rate.
+People buy what others have already bought and apparently found to be good.
+You can use this basic psychological principle specifically to improve your conversion rate.

 Place customer reviews correctly

-Place reviews right where purchase decisions are made: at the products and at the checkout.
-A 4.7-star rating right next to the “buy” button is stronger than ten testimonials deep down in the footer.
+Place reviews right where purchase decisions are made: at the products and at checkout.
+A 4.7-star rating right next to the "Buy" button is stronger than ten testimonials buried in the footer.

-Also show imperfect reviews, because that creates credibility.
-Buyers trust a mix of 4 and 5 star reviews for more than just perfect grades.
+Show imperfect reviews too, because that creates credibility.
+Buyers trust a mix of 4- and 5-star reviews more than nothing but perfect scores.

 Communicate the number of satisfied customers

-“Over 10,000 satisfied customers” or “5,000x already sold” are concrete signs of trust.
+"Over 10,000 satisfied customers" or "Already sold 5,000 times" are concrete trust signals.
 People follow the crowd, particularly with unknown providers.

 Update these numbers regularly and be honest.
-“Over 1,000 customers” is better than excessive “millions of users.”
+"Over 1,000 customers" is better than an inflated "millions of users."

 Testimonials with faces

 A quote with a photo and full name is ten times more effective than anonymous feedback.
-Ask your satisfied customers for a short testimonial with a picture, most of them are happy to join in.
+Ask your satisfied customers for a short testimonial with a picture — most are happy to help.

 Show live activity

-“12 people are looking at this product right now” or “Bought in Berlin 5 minutes ago” create urgency and relevance.
+"12 people are looking at this product right now" or "Bought in Berlin 5 minutes ago" create urgency and relevance.
 Tools such as Proof or FOMO can automate this.
-Don't overdo it though — too many pop-ups are intrusive and scare off.
+Don't overdo it though — too many pop-ups are intrusive and put people off.

 6. Communicate guarantees and return policy